[ Home ] [ Up ] [ Previous Page ] [ Next Page ]

 There are four screws at the corners of the rear axle structure that allow the whole rear end to be removed.
 It will simply slip out of the driveshaft.
 Upon reassembly, make sure that both ends of the driveshaft fix back into the universal joints.

 The fix was a simple resolder job.
-However, the tabs are very lightweight metal and they sit in the plastic bed.
-If you just touch them with a regular soldering iron, you'll melt them right into the bed.
-First lift them off the bed surface a little with a toothpick and then use a very fine tip soldering iron at low heat and apply a very small amount of solder to make a reliable contact.
+However, the tabs are very lightweight metal and they sit in a plastic insulator.
+If you just touch them with a regular soldering iron, you'll melt them right into the plastic.
+First lift them off the plastic surface a little with a toothpick and then use a very fine tip soldering iron at low heat and apply a very small amount of solder to make a reliable contact.

 The rollers seem to work quite well.
 They do roll with the wheels, but there is a downside to this contact type.
 The roller is very small.
 Therefore it has to turn quite fast to keep up with the wheel.
 There isn't much spring tension holding it against the wheel, but there is some.
 Even with the light pressure, the high speeds will result in bearing wear unless the bearing is lubricated.
 The bearing is a simple pin, both the pin and the roller rotate so that the pin will wear both inside the roller and in the fork.
 If these surfaces are left unlubricated, I expect that the pins, rollers or forks will eventually completely wear through.
 This will happen with lubrication as well, but at a much slower rate.